andrewgremlich/ai-freelance/src/app/slides/Title/notes.md

 Speaking of fun, I want to recognize that we are in a movie theater.
 This is a place where people come to be told inspirational stories, and occasionally people dress up to participate in that story.
 I've never had that experience of dressing up for a movie premiere, so I want to take that opportunity now.

-_PULL OUT WIZARD OUTFIT AND JOYCON_
+_PULL OUT WIZARD OUTFIT_

-I am dressed in a wizard outfit!
+I'm in a wizard outfit!
 I hope this doesn't distract from my presentation too much, so I will try and make this presentation professional as possible still.

-But still, I think there needs to be a little _magic_.
+And yet, if I'm in a wizard outfit, I think there needs to be a little bit of _magic_ in this presentation.

-I have hear my _wand_.
+I have here my _wand_.

+_PULL OUT JOYCON_

+It's taken me some time to learn how to use this to produce magic, but I believe I can have a go at it.

 _ACTIVATE MAGIC MODE_

+Ah it's working.
 Very good.
 Let's move on.

 _CHANGE SLIDE: ProvelPrint_